Wormnest/crawltrack/readme.md

 -------------------------------
 Upload all new files to your website, taking care not to destroy the crawltrack.php file at the root of your crawltrack folder and the configconnect.php file in the include folder.
-Thats all what you have to do.
-You will keep all your datas, just the config will be updated.
+That's all you have to do.
+As soon as you log in everything needing updates will be automatically upgraded.

 If you are using the second tag (the biggest one with http request) from a version before the 3.0.0, you need to replace the tag on your page to be able to use that version.